SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    The ``Task.sleep()`` method is useful when writing simple code to learn how concurrency works.
    This method does nothing,
-   but waits the given number of seconds before it returns.
+   but waits at least the given number of seconds before it returns.
    Here's a version of the ``listPhotos(inGallery:)`` function that uses ``sleep()`` to simulate waiting for a network operation: